DUNE/dune-justin/docs/tutorials.dune.md

 dashboard with your NAME@fnal.gov shown in place of the Login button, you have the right registrations.

+For one section of the tutorial you will need to be able to create a VOMS proxy with the command `voms-proxy-init`, which anyone in DUNE should be able to do.

 Before following this tutorial, make sure you can initialise the DUNE UPS environment from cvmfs and set up justin with these commands: